A Guide for Cleaning and Caring for Hiking Boots

-Hiking boots are normally not used every day, so damage can occur without the owner’s knowledge.
-It is important to do an inspection before you set off- a damaged boot can completely ruin a great hike.
+Hiking boots are usually not used daily, so damage can occur without the owner’s knowledge.
+Inspecting before you set off is important- a damaged boot can completely ruin a great hike.

-Look for any rips or tears in the leather and check the tread to make certain nothing is cracking.
+Look for any rips or tears in the leather and check the tread to ensure nothing is cracking.
 Check the laces for any wear and tear.
-It is recommended that an extra pair of laces with you – even if a lace does not break laces can be useful in many unforeseen situations.
+You should have an extra pair of laces with you – even if a lace does not break.
+Laces can be useful in many unforeseen situations.

 Dry Boots Properly

-It is too easy to just toss the boots to one side when you get home.
-This is fine for everyday shoes, but not for hiking boots.
-Hiking boots can be expensive, and it is important to ensure the boots have a long life.
+Tossing the boots to one side when you get home is too easy.
+This is fine for everyday shoes but not for hiking boots.
+Hiking boots can be expensive, and ensuring they have a long life is important.

 One of the hazards you will encounter is water.
 Most hiking boots are made from leather or leather-like material to allow for movement of the boot through the rigours of trekking through rough terrain.
 Wet boots need to be dried in a specific way.
 Otherwise, the leather can crack.

 Don’t take a shortcut and dry the boots quickly, on a radiator, for example, as this will probably cause the leather to crack.

 The correct way to dry hiking boots is to stuff them with newspaper and dry them upside down.
 The newspaper will absorb the moisture, which will be drawn away from the thickest part of the boot, which is the sole.

 Related Article The best way to dry hiking boots and shoes

 It may seem strange to suggest cleaning the boots during the hike, but it is sound advice.
 For example, a build-up of mud will make the boots heavier and treadless effective, so clean off excess mud with a stick when you stop for a break.